samizdatco/skia-canvas/README.md

 ## Window

-The `Window` class allows you to open a native OS window and draw to a `Canvas` within its frame.
+The `Window` class allows you to open a native OS window and draw within its frame.
 You can create multiple windows (each with their own event-handling and rendering routines) and create or close windows in response to user input.

+Each `Window` has an associated `Canvas` object, whose dimensions can be set independently of the size of the window.
+Resizing the window will scale the canvas using the approach selected via its [`fit`][fit] property.
+Window attributes can specified as part of an options object passed to the constructor or assigned to object properties after instantiation.

+Its configurable attributes include:

 | Content                          | Layout                   | Interface            | Mode                         | Methods            |
 | --                               | --                       | --                   | --                           | --                 |